epoupon/lms/README.md

 ```sh
 lms [config_file]
 ```
-Logs are output in the working directory, in the file 'lms.log'.
+Logs are output in the working directory, in the files 'lms.log' and 'lms.access.log'.

 To connect to LMS, just open your favorite browser and go to http://localhost:5082